 Using a 3-deep questioning strategy, the conversation with a prospect to quantify value might go something like this:

-Sales Rep: So, you’re having delivery issues with your current supplier.
+Sales professional: So, you’re having delivery issues with your current supplier.
 How does that translate to your business?

 Prospect: It’s delaying our delivery to hospitals and ambulance drivers who need and expect the products on time.

-Sales Rep: What impact does that have on your efficiencies and bottom line?
+Sales professional: What impact does that have on your efficiencies and bottom line?

 Prospect: We spend a lot of time, energy, and money negotiating the returns and tracking down deliveries.
 It’s cutting into our profit margin substantially, not to mention it creates a ripple that ultimately affects patients.

-Sales Rep: What would it mean to you to have guaranteed quality products delivered on time?
+Sales professional: What would it mean to you to have guaranteed quality products delivered on time?

 Prospect: We really want to partner with a high-quality company that can deliver on time, every time.
 We spent over $5,000 last year alone on issues relating to returns.